goonstation/goonstation/README.md

 You’ll need to create a file named `__secret.dme` in the +secret subdirectory.
 It should be blank and have no contents.
 Read the [Goonstation Development Guide](https://hackmd.io/@goonstation/docs/%2F%40goonstation%2Fdev) for additional details.

+#### Q: You got any

+yeah friendo

 ## LICENSE
 [![license-badge](https://forthebadge.com/images/badges/cc-nc-sa.svg)](https://creativecommons.org/licenses/by-nc-sa/3.0/)

-All Goonstation contributions are licensed under [Creative Commons BY-NC-SA](https://creativecommons.org/licenses/by-nc-sa/3.0/).
+All Cooltation contributions are licensed under [Creative Commons BY-NC-SA](https://creativecommons.org/licenses/by-nc-sa/3.0/).
 See LICENSE for more details.

-**Important:** This means that code from Goonstation cannot be ported to codebases such as /tg/station.
+**Important:** This means that code from Coolstation, like Goonstation, cannot be ported to codebases such as /tg/station.
 If you wish to port a specific feature, you must get the developer(s) to sublicense it to you under a license like AGPLv3.
 This also applies in the opposite direction for features ported from other codebases.